Demi-urge/menace_sandbox/docs/human_alignment_flagger.md

 After each commit the autonomous sandbox invokes the flagger and stores the report alongside the commit hash.

+## Baseline comparisons

+When a baseline metrics file is supplied via `ALIGNMENT_BASELINE_METRICS_PATH` the flagger loads values such as `tests` and `complexity` from that snapshot.
+The current changes are compared against the baseline and warnings are emitted if test counts drop or overall cyclomatic complexity rises.
+These checks fire even when performance metrics improve, ensuring maintainability isn't traded for short‑term gains.
+Set `ALIGNMENT_BASELINE_METRICS_PATH` to an empty string to skip these comparisons.

 ## Logging and review